 2013 Homeowners Helped

-A disabled Marine Corps veteran who served our country during the Vietnam War is active in his local American legion, helping other veterans in the community.
-Yet he never looked for assistance for himself.
+This disabled Marine Corps veteran who served our country during the Vietnam War is so active in his local American Legion, helping other veterans in the community, he never looked for assistance for himself.
 Luckily, RTDC was able to help serve someone who has kept our country safe.
 RTDC replaced windows in his home to make it less drafty and more energy efficient.
 New flooring was installed to reduce tripping hazards and make the home safer.

 A disabled single father of a teenage daughter could not physically perform the repairs necessary to keep his home safe for his family.
 Drafty and damp, the home needed new windows and many other repairs.
-Volunteers during National Rebuilding Month replaced all of his windows to make them energy efficient, replaced his front and storm doors, repaired unsafe handrails, replaced faulty light fixtures, and repointed the chimney, among other repairs.
+Volunteers during National Rebuilding Day replaced all of his windows to make them energy efficient, replaced his front and storm doors, repaired unsafe handrails, replaced faulty light fixtures, and repointed the chimney among other repairs.
 "It's unbelievable!
-I'm just blown away looking at my windows!
-I can't stop looking at them."
+I'm just blown away looking at my new windows!
+It's like a dream come true, I can't stop looking at them."

 A single mother with two disabled adult children, this Poughkeepsie homeowner could not afford to make her home safer and more independent for her children to live in.
 "If I didn't have this help, I wouldn't be able to do this on my own.
 It looks like a brand new house!" she said about the repairs completed on National Rebuilding Day.
-Volunteers replaced windows, painted the exterior of the home, and made the bathroom more accessible to her children, among other repairs.
+Volunteers replaced windows, painted the exterior of the home, and made the bathroom more accessible for her children.
 These repairs will create a significantly more independent and safe home for the entire family for years to come.

-An elderly Wappingers Falls homeowner certainly did not have the ability or money to repair his home as necessary.
-Luckily, volunteers were able to perform major plumbing repairs, repair a leaky roof, install safer handrails, and drastically improve the lighting in the home so that he could be much safer in his home.
+This Wappingers Falls homeowner certainly did not have the ability or money to repair his home as necessary.
+Luckily, volunteers were able to perform major plumbing repairs, repair a leaky roof, install safer handrails, and drastically improve the lighting in the home so that he could be much safer.
 Without these repairs, this homeowner was not living in a safe and independent environment, and with the help of the volunteers on National Rebuilding Day he can now live safely for years to come.
 "I don't know what I would have done if I didn't get this help.
 All these people are like angels from heaven."

-An elderly widow of a veteran, this Hyde Park homeowner was very concerned about the state of her home.
+This Hyde Park widow of a veteran was concerned about the state of her home at her advanced age.
 A leaky roof, rotten fascia, broken gutters, and faulty electrical issues were some of the concerns facing her on a daily basis.
-With the help of her volunteer team over National Rebuilding Month she was able to receive a brand new roof, new gutters, new electric work, new fascia boards, a replaced window pain, and all new interior painting.
+With the help of her volunteer team over National Rebuilding Day she was able to receive a brand new roof, new gutters, new electric work, new fascia boards, a replaced window pane, and all new interior painting.
 "I still can't believe that this is happening.
 I still can't believe it's real!"

 An elderly Hopewell Junction homeowner tried to keep up with the repairs on her home, but some were just out of her reach.
 Accessibility and independence were kept in mind when performing the repairs at her home.
 A walkway was reset to avoid a tripping hazard, energy efficient windows were installed, the bathroom was repaired to create a safer environment, among other repairs.
 These modifications will significantly increase the safety and independence of the homeowner for many years.
 "Thank you, many times thank you.
 I appreciate that so many people are willing to help."

-An elderly Wingdale homeowner could certainly not do the repairs to her home that were necessary.
-Luckily, a team from Meyer Contracting came and replaced her decking and handrails, repaired a cracked concrete step, repaired some roofing on her home, and painted her front porch.
+A Wingdale homeowner could certainly not do the repairs to her home that were necessary.
+Luckily, a team from Rebuilding Together came and replaced her decking and handrails, repaired a cracked concrete step, repaired some roofing on her home, and painted her front porch.
 Especially for elderly homeowners, accessibility repairs such as handrails and replacing uneven decking can make a huge difference in a homeowner's independence.